jaorduz/jaorduz.github.io/README.md

 2. Go to _pages
     2.1.
 Change the talkmap.html file to add or remove info in the talks file.
     2.2.
-This map is generated from a Jupyter Notebook file in
-<a href="https://github.com/academicpages/academicpages.github.io/blob/master/_talks/talkmap.ipynb">/_talks/talkmap.ipynb</a>, which mines the location fields in the .md files in _talks/.
+This map is generated from a Jupyter Notebook file in  <a href="https://github.com/academicpages/academicpages.github.io/blob/master/_talks/talkmap.ipynb">/_talks/talkmap.ipynb</a>, which means the location fields in the .md files in _talks/.
     2.3. talkmap.html file contains details about the page with the map.
 3. Go to _pages/talks.html
     3.1.
 Add or remove the map of talks.